Customer: Victorian & NSW State Governments

 To secure the project McConnell Dowell challenged the design (an extradosed bridge) and developed an alternate main bridge solution, which included a number of enhancements to streamline construction and reduce costs, including:

 A cantilevered 115m main span box-girder bridge solution that avoided temporary or permanent marine-based structures.
 This solution also reduces maintenance, minimising the need to access the waterway and waterflows.

 The Murray River bridge cross-section and vertical alignment was re-engineered to maximise longitudinal fall - optimising drainage performance thereby reducing drainage infrastructure.

 The gradient of the road was increased while maintaining river span clearances.
-This has enabled the removal of redundant clearances at abutments and reduced earthworks volumes.
+This enabled the removal of redundant clearances at abutments and reduced earthworks volumes.

-The team has strengthened bonds with local schools located near the project, holding regular information sessions, site tours and even hosting a jobs workshop to promote construction as a career.
+The team strengthened bonds with local schools located near the project, holding regular information sessions, site tours and even hosting a jobs workshop to promote construction as a career.

 During the pre-COVID-19 period, the team was able to connect with residents through door-knocking and small community meetings.
 As a very personalised approach, in a tight-knit community, it enabled the communications and engagement team to produce a comprehensive contact list of residents and businesses that could potentially be affected by works.
 This streamlined the communications once the pandemic hit.

 From a social inclusion perspective, the team engaged a local disability services provider for site maintenance, caretaker duties and cleaning.
 A total of 14 Aboriginal owned, social enterprises and not-for-profit organisations were engaged on the project.
 5% of the workforce were Aboriginal.